 What's happened

 Employees at Breads Bakery in New York, owned by Israeli Jews, are attempting to unionize with demands linking their workplace issues to opposition of Israel.
-The union, Breaking Breads, accuses the bakery of supporting Israel’s policies and is calling for political action, sparking community protests and debate over workplace rights and political expression.
-The story is current as of Mon, 19 Jan 2026.
+The union, Breaking Breads, accuses the bakery of supporting Israel’s policies, sparking protests and debate over workplace rights and political expression.
+The story highlights tensions around political activism within unions and the influence of geopolitical issues on labor movements.

 What's behind the headline?